Santana do Araguaia

 Santana do Araguaia is the southernmost city in the Brazilian state of Pará.
-The city lies near the Araguaia River, which marks the border with the state of Tocantins.
-The town was established on December 20, 1961 by then-governor of Pará, Aurélio do Carmo, after being split off from the municipality of Conceição do Araguaia.
+The city lies near the Araguaia River, which marks the border with the state of Tocantins and Mato Grosso.
+The town was established on December 20, 1961, by then-governor of Pará, Aurélio do Carmo, after being split off from the municipality of Conceição do Araguaia.

 The city is served by Santana do Araguaia Airport.